isuthermography/dataguzzler-python/doc/source/installation.rst

 Dataguzzler-Python is distributed as a Python source tree.
 You will need a Python installation (at least v3.8).
-Also install the prerequisite dependencies listed above.
-Installation is accomplished by running (possibly as root or Administrator):
+Also install the prerequisite dependencies listed in the about section (above or in ``about.rst``.

+If you are also installing SpatialNDE2 (highly recommended), you may want to do that first, as on some platforms (Windows) the recommended procedure involves creating a virtual Python environment, and you will wanto to install Dataguzzler-Python into the same environment.

+Installation is accomplished by running
+(possibly as root or Administrator):

 ::

    python setup.py install

-from a suitable terminal, command prompt, or Anaconda prompt.
+from a suitable terminal, command prompt, or Anaconda prompt corresponding to the desired installation enviroment.
 In general, the order of installing Dataguzzler-Python compared to the dependencies (except Python) doesn't matter, but obviously a dependency needs to be installed in order to use its